axvolkzki/STDISCM-P1-Threaded-Prime-Number-Search/README.md

 4. Search for prime numbers linearly and print them at the end. **[A2B2]**

 ## Video Demonstration of the Four Variants
-The demonstration of each variants are accessible in the following:
+The demonstration of all variants are accessible in the following:
 - Google Drive:
 - YouTube Link:

 ## Four Variants in the Directory